ychantit/airflow_aws_utils/README.md

 # airflow_aws_utils
 A collection of airflow helper scripts to quickly bootstrap building a data pipeline on aws

-# emr_parallel_job_runner
+# aws_emr_parallel_job_runner
-* This workflow present a handy way to submit jobs in parallel to an AWS EMR instance.
+* This workflow shows a solution to submit jobs in parallel to an AWS EMR instance.
 * I needed a way to submit multiple jobs to a shared EMR instance and execute them in parallel.
 The AWS EMR Step API only allows to schedule jobs in a sequential way and the AWS DataPipeline is too expensive...
 * I ended up using the ssh operator of airflow to connect to the master node of EMR and submit the jobs.
 * Assumptions :